zooba/pymanager/doc/using.rst

 Installation
 ------------

-The Python Install Manager, henceforth simply "PyManager", can be installed from `the Microsoft Store <LINK TBD>`_ or downloaded and installed from `python.org <https://www.python.org/downloads>`_.
+The Python install manager can be installed from `the Microsoft Store <LINK TBD>`_ or downloaded and installed from `python.org
+<https://www.python.org/downloads>`_.
 Both versions are identical.

 To install through the Store, simply click "Install".
 After it has completed, open a terminal and type ``python`` to get started.